tide-foundation/Tide-h4x2-2/README.md

 curl --location --request POST '-----simulator public-----' \
 --form 'orkUrl="<your public url>"' \
 --form 'signedOrkUrl="<signature>"' \
---form 'orkName="myLocalOrk"'
+--form 'orkName="<your ork name>"'
 ```

 Hopefully, you should see a returned message of "{"message":"Ork created"}".
-You ORK is now connected to the Tide Network without our localtunnel server.
+You ORK is now registered to the Tide Network without our localtunnel server.

 ## A Note About SSL
 We don't use it because we want to secure our communications.
 The Tide Protocol already does that.
 The only reason we use it is so we can access the native JS crypto libraries which are only available under an SSL connection.
 If it weren't for that we'd be using HTTP.